 Translation Lookaside Buffer

-TLB is a cache that memory management hardware uses to improve virtual address translation speed.
-All current desktop, notebook, and server processors use a TLB to map virtual and physical address spaces, and it is nearly always present in any hardware that uses virtual memory.
+A hardware cache that memory management hardware uses to improve virtual address translation speed.
+All current desktop, notebook and server processors use a TLB to map virtual and physical address spaces, and it is nearly always present in any hardware that uses virtual memory.

 Virtual Desktop Infrastructure